JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 CompileCommand: dontinline TestJIT.payload bool dontinline = true
 ```

-Next, let's see how we can start using this test setup to get interesting information out the compilation of the payload
+Next, let's see how we can start using this test setup to get interesting information out of the compilation of the payload
 method.

 ## 2. Getting the assembly of a compiled method

 The JIT compilers output machine code, which is, let's say, a hard to read format.
 Luckily this machine code can be
 dis-assembled into a more readable format where each CPU instruction is represented with a mnemonic.
-To do that, a dis-
+To do that, a
-assembler plugin for HotSpot is needed called `hsdis`.
+dis-assembler plugin for HotSpot is needed called `hsdis`.
 You can find instructions on how to build hdis through the [OpenJDK
-build instructions](https://github.com/openjdk/jdk/blob/master/src/utils/hsdis/README.md), or through my [earlier post on
+build instructions](https://github.com/openjdk/jdk/blob/master/src/utils/hsdis/README.md), or through my [previous post on
 the topic]({% post_url 2022-04-30-hsdis %}).
 I recommend using the capstone-based hsdis, as it's easiest to build,
 and also what I'm using.
-I've put the hsdis library file on the `PATH`, where it is findable by HotSpot.
+I've put the hsdis library file on the `PATH`, where it can be loaded automatically by HotSpot.

 Now we just run the program again with a couple of additional VM flags to print out the assembly of the `payload` method.
 I'm using `-XX:CompileCommand=print,TestJIT::payload` to print out the assembly, and I'm also adding `-XX:-TieredCompilation`